woweeclapper/woweeclapper/README.md

 howdy, I like to code

-I write in a few languages but still have a lot to learn.
+I coded in a few languages but still have a lot to learn.

 I'm more Front End focused with JavaScript/TypeScript and HTML/CSS.